An in-depth report on the causes, diagnosis, and treatment of non-Hodgkin's lymphoma.

 - Along the way, the fluid passes through lymph nodes, oval structures composed of lymph vessels, connective tissue, and white blood cells.
 Here, the lymphocytes are either filtered out or added to the contents of the node.

-- Both leukemia and lymphomas (Hodgkin's disease and non-Hodgkin's lymphomas) are cancers of lymphocytes.
+- Both leukemia and lymphomas (Hodgkin's disease and non-Hodgkin's lymphomas) are cancers leukocytes (white blood cells).
 The difference is that leukemia starts in the bone marrow while lymphomas originate in lymph nodes and then spread to the bone marrow or other organs.

 Lymph Nodes.
 In lymph nodes, lymphocytes receive their initial exposure to foreign substances (antigens), such as bacteria or other microorganisms.
 This exposure activates the lymphocytes to produce antibodies, which are immune system factors that target and attack specific foreign proteins (antigens).
 The size of a lymph node varies from that of a pinhead to a bean.
 Most nodes are in clusters located throughout the body.
 Important node clusters are found in the neck, lower arm, armpit, and groin.